 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
+Please read our disclosure policy.

-Growing up, homemade applesauce making was an event.
-Mom, usually with the help of Grandma, always had apples laying out in the basement for a few days before making applesauce.
+Growing up, making homemade applesauce was an event.
+Mom, usually with the help of Grandma, always had apples lying out in the basement for a few days before making applesauce.
 She always did this because ripe apples make the process quick and give the most flavor.
 And when I say “the basement,” I mean the entire basement: we would make enough to last for the whole year.
 I don’t really remember the exact details, but I think that translates to roughly three to four five-gallon buckets piled full of apples.

-When I was younger I would just watch, running in and out of the kitchen trying to grab a taste while enjoying the hum of Mom and Grandma talking while cooking apples.
-As I grew older I started to help.
-First we would wash the apples – Grandma always wanted to wash them at least two times.
-Then we’d quarter them, cut out the cores, chop them into smaller pieces and cook them in large kettles.
+When I was younger, I would just watch, running in and out of the kitchen, trying to grab a taste while enjoying the hum of Mom and Grandma talking while cooking apples.
+As I grew older, I started to help.
+First, we would wash the apples – Grandma always wanted to wash them at least two times.
+Then we’d quarter them, cut out the cores, chop them into smaller pieces, and cook them in large kettles.

 Mom loves thick applesauce, and growing up under her tutelage, I, of course, do too!
 Since it’s the preferred style, my method results in really thick applesauce.
 By cooking the apples dry and continually pouring off the water that cooks out, you’re left with rich, thick applesauce full of flavor.
 But be warned: store-bought applesauce holds nothing over homemade, as it’s usually runny and lacks flavor.
 So once you make this recipe, you may never be able to buy the stuff from the store again.